-Ditto for Facebook, which comes in at a close second.
+Ditto for Instagram and Facebook which both come in at a close second and third, respectively.

-It, too, is my destination of choice (after Twitter, of course) not long after I open my bleary eyes each morning.
-Mindlessly scrolling through my friends’ various updates: pictures of their kids, their vacations and their meals, I “Like” more status updates than I can remember.
+These too are my destinations of choice not long after I open my bleary eyes each morning.
+Mindlessly scrolling through my friends’ various updates: pictures of their kids, their vacations and their meals, I “Like” more status updates and Instagram pictures than I can remember.
 Because that’s just what’s done, right?

 Back in the day, there was no such battle.
 In the days and years before the Internet became a standard household utility, the end of the day was, well, the end of the day.
-Perhaps a little TV before tucking in for the evening, or maybe reading a few pages of that book that beckoned from the nightside table (not on an iPad or smartphone) were the options, Twitter be damned.
+Perhaps a little TV before tucking in for the evening, or maybe reading a few pages of that book that beckoned from the night table (and not on an iPad or smartphone).
+We had options, Twitter be damned.

 Whether or not to retire for the evening was not a decision that was fraught with consequence.
 No Instagram images would be missed, no email inboxes would be filled and no status updates, tweets or hashtags would be forever lost in the quickly-moving stream of information.
 The fight between common sense (“go to bed now!” it would implore) and the overwhelming desire to just keep scrolling to read the latest updates was non-existent.